eryxcoop/eryxcoop.github.io/_posts/2024-11-27-The-Power-of-GPU-Parallelization-Applied-to-Cryptography-Primitives.md

 2. Complex algebraic operations.
 3. Image or signal processing.

-The third one, of course, being the original purpose for GPUs.
+The third one, of course, is the original purpose for GPUs.

 How do GPUs parallelize?
-We will talk about CUDA, Nvidia's architecture, in this article.
+In this article, we will talk about CUDA, Nvidia's architecture.
 GPUs parallelize by splitting our program's computation between threads.
-These threads will be run concurrently by the GPU, and the GPU will process as many in parallel as it can.
+The GPU will run these threads concurrently and process as many in parallel as it can.

 There are many architecture-specific features to help us, too.
-- The way threads are grouped in blocks and warps, and how they interact.
+- How threads are grouped in blocks and warps, and how they interact.
 - The use of different memory types.
 - Consecutive memory access operations.
 - Locks and atomic operations.

 All this power, however, does not come without its share of responsibility.
-There are a few things one must take into account when programming for GPUs.
+There are several factors to consider when programming for GPUs.
 1. The GPU and CPU have separate memory spaces.
     1. One cannot access the other's memory.
     2. Copying data from one to the other is very expensive.
 2. Memory accessing is not trivial.
-   1. GPU algorithms shine when memory access is consecutive, coalesced.
+    1. GPU algorithms shine when memory access is consecutive, and coalesced.
-   2. The application of memory optimizations usually depend on consecutive accessing.
+    2. The application of memory optimizations usually depends on consecutive access.

 Now, the sudden rise in practical applications for cryptography theory concepts in recent years caused some to research and develop specialized hardware.
 As of the writing of this article, the research of zero-knowledge and cryptography hardware resulted in and is focused on FPGAs and ASICs.